ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-iua.md

 The Swiss national extension does not define requirements on the grouping of actors in this profile, which extend or restrict the grouping required from the IUA profile.

 ### Process Flow
-For the process flow of this profile and its interplay with the other mHealth profiles see [sequence diagrams](sequencediagrams.html).
+For the process flow of this profile and its interplay with the other profiles see [sequence diagrams](sequencediagrams.html).

 ### Security Consideration
 The Swiss national extension does not define additional security requirements beyond those sepcified in the underlying [IUA Trial Implementation](https://profiles.ihe.net/ITI/IUA/index.html).